TristanvanLeeuwen/IP_and_Im_Lectures/discrete_ip_regularization.md

 ---

 Another option to avoid dividing by small singular values is to add small positive constant to shift the singular values away from zero.
-This gives rise to Tikhonov regularisation.
+This gives rise to Tikhonov regularization.

 ```{admonition} Definition: *Tikhonov regularisation*
 :class: important